EnzoL987/Analyse-statistique-des-performances-et-des-salaires-en-NBA-lors-de-la-saison-2024-2025-/README.md

-# Econometrics Project: Analysis of the Relationship Between Performance and Salaries in the NBA During the 2024–2025 Season
+# Econometrics Project : Analysis of the Relationship Between Performance and Salaries in the NBA During the 2024–2025 Season

 ## 📌 Project Overview
 This project was developed as part of a Data Science / Econometrics course.
 The main goal is to analyze a real-world NBA dataset to answer the following question: **Do statistics truly reflect the value (salary) of an NBA player?**